top of page

 Author Zuby Syed covers Aortic Dissection Types on BackTable VI

 Aortic dissections are caused by separations in the layers of the aortic wall due to the onset of an intimal tear.
-Aortic dissections can be classified depending on the location of the intimal tear, extent of involvement of the aorta, and duration of time from initial clinical presentation.
-The classifications can dictate medical management and surgical versus endovascular treatment.
+Aortic dissection classification depends on the location of the intimal tear, extent of involvement of the aorta, and duration of time from initial clinical presentation.
+The aortic dissection type can dictate medical management and surgical versus endovascular treatment.

 Interventional Radiologist Sabeen Dhand talks with Vascular Surgeon Frank Arko about Aortic Dissection Types and Treatment on Episode 142 of the BackTable Podcast.
 We’ve provided the highlight reel in this article, but you can listen to the full podcast below.